sorgom/dstw/application/components/BAS/README.md

 **StaticArray.h**
 ```
-the core of static memory allocation
+collection of static array types
-StaticArrays
+Static arrays
 -   act like arrays of pre-defined size
 -   can be filled with objects at runtime
--   can store objects of different size classes
-    derived from main class
 -   do not provide any overflow protection

-StaticArray
+This is not an API
+Static arrays defined here are suitable for the application:
+-   as flexible as needed
+-   as const as possible

+InterfaceArray
+-   stores objects that implement an interface class
+-   keeps objects in the same order as they were added
+-   provides const and non const object access

+ConstArray
-keeps objects in the same order as they were added.
+- keeps objects in the same order as they were added
+- stores objects of one class
+- provides const object access only
+- can be indexed

 class CRef
 enables to store references as objects

-StaticIndex
+ConstArrayIndex
-provides search for unsorted StaticArray.
+provides search for unsorted ConstArray
 ```

 **SwapBytes.h**